Transporter Industry International: History

 In 1988, Otto Rettenmaier acquired one of the oldest and internationally leading manufacturers of heavy-duty vehicles.
 The German company (Scheuerle Fahrzeugfabrik) was experiencing economic difficulties.
 Rettenmaier had already been active as an entrepreneur: He expanded his parents' mill business to become the world market leader in the production of wood fibers (cellulose).

 After the successful restructuring of Scheuerle Fahrzeugfabrik, Rettenmaier bought the French competitor Nicolas Industrie in 1995, which also produced heavy-duty vehicles.
 To create the legal and organizational conditions for further growth, a holding company called Transporter Industry International was established.
 This was also intended to illustrate the global market position.
 The subsidiaries themselves retained their regional character and continued to operate independently, but cooperated in sales, for example.

 In 2004, Rettenmaier was given the opportunity for further expansion.
 Due to the insolvency of Kögel Fahrzeugwerke, the subsidiary (Kamag Transporttechnik) specialized in smaller industrial vehicles and modular transporters had to be sold.
 With the takeover and integration into the holding company, Rettenmaier completed the product range of Transporter Industry International.

 Scheuerle, Nicolas, and Kamag developed joint products for high demanding projects.
 All three companies set world records in terms of the loads to be transported and in other areas.
 In 2015, Transporter Industry International acquired the civilian sector of the Indian trailer manufacturer Tratec, thus securing its first local presence outside Europe, with access to emerging markets in Asia; subsequently, the company was renamed.

 Holding

-Transporter Industry International operates as a private limited company (Gesellschaft mit beschränkter Haftung) with its headquarters in Heilbronn, Baden-Württemberg, Germany.
-There are manufacturing facilities in Germany, France and India, service and sales offices in China and Moscow, a production sites in United States.
-It is fully owned by the Rettenmaier family holding.
-The management consists of Otto Rettenmaier, Susanne Rettenmaier, and Gerald Karch.
-In addition to the parent company (TII Group), there is a joint venture for sales and customer services (TII Sales) of all divisions, operating as a private limited partnership (Kommanditgesellschaft).
+Transporter Industry International (TII) operates as a private limited company (Gesellschaft mit beschränkter Haftung) with its headquarters in Heilbronn, Baden-Württemberg, Germany.
+It is owned by the Otto-Rettenmaier family and is a globally active manufacturer of heavy duty and special vehicles.
+TII includes industry specialists, TII SCHEUERLE and TII KAMAG, and has production sites in Germany and India along with a worldwide organisiation of sales and service partners.
+In addition to the parent company (TII Group), there is a sales division for distribution and customer services (TII Sales) of all divisions, operating as a private limited partnership (Kommanditgesellschaft).